AnthonyCxx/Notes-and-Writeups/C++/Templates/Miscellaneous.md

 > Eli Bendersky's website: [_SFINAE and enable_if_](https://eli.thegreenplace.net/2014/sfinae-and-enable_if/) <br />
 > cppreference: [_std::enable\_if\_](https://en.cppreference.com/w/cpp/types/enable_if) <br />

-_std::enable\_if\<condition, returnType\>_ is a function evaluated at compile-time that can be used to restrict templates to being of certain types (like [_static\_assert_](https://en.cppreference.com/w/cpp/language/static_assert), but without the forced error); moreover, it can be used to include or exclude considering certain template overloads when substituting types. _std::enable\_if_ takes the place of the return type of the function, so the type it returns should be the return type of the function.
+_std::enable\_if\<condition, returnType\>_ is a function evaluated at compile-time that can be used to restrict templates to being of certain types (like [_static\_assert_](https://en.cppreference.com/w/cpp/language/static_assert), but without the forced error); moreover, it can be used to include or exclude considering certain template overloads when substituting types.
+Here, the function _add()_ is not considered for non-trivial types.
 If no type is provided, it assumes and returns _void_.

 Succinctly put, _std::enable\_if_ is "a metafunction is a convenient way to leverage [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae) to conditionally remove functions from overload resolution based on type traits and to provide separate function overloads and specializations for different type traits." -cppreference, [_std::enable\_if_](https://en.cppreference.com/w/cpp/types/enable_if)